Posts

 Image

 Stiffness: How to Maintain Flexibility Getting older doesn’t have to be a slow march toward creakier mornings and a stiffer body.
 Maybe you notice a little tightness when you roll out of bed, or maybe your knees sound like popcorn when you stand.
 For some, it’s just a minor hassle.
 For others, it can feel like a closed door between you and the things you love—walking the dog, playing with your grandkids, or even just reaching for your shoes.
 So why does this stiffness show up, and, more importantly, what can you actually do to loosen up and feel like yourself again?
 Why Do Muscles and Joints Get Stiff As We Age?
 The body changes as the years stack up, but those changes usually sneak up on us.
 Muscles gradually lose their natural elasticity, and the connective tissues—think tendons and ligaments—get thicker and less springy.
 That makes everything a little stiffer and less willing to bend.
-Scientists blame a few main culprits: muscle fibers change shape, collagen in our connective tissue...
+Scientists point to a few main culprits: muscle fibers change shape, collagen in our connective tis...